Edward L. Beach Jr.

 Edward Latimer Beach Jr. (April 20, 1918 – December 1, 2002) was a United States Navy submarine officer and author.

-During World War II, he participated in the Battle of Midway and 12 combat patrols, earning 10 decorations for gallantry, including the Navy Cross.
+During World War II, he participated in the Battle of Midway and 12 combat patrols, earning 5 decorations for gallantry, including the Navy Cross and three unit citations.
 After the war, he served as the naval aide to the President of the United States, Dwight D. Eisenhower, and commanded the first submerged circumnavigation.

 Beach's best-selling novel, Run Silent, Run Deep, was made into the 1958 film of the same name.

+Family

 The son of Captain Edward L. Beach Sr. and Alice Fouché Beach, Beach Jr. was born in New York City and raised in Palo Alto, California.

 Naval career

 Beach was appointed to the U.S. Naval Academy in 1935 by Senator Hiram Johnson of California.
 Beach served as a regimental commander in his first class year.
 Beach was named as the midshipman who had done the most to promote naval spirit and loyalty in his regiment when he graduated second out of 576 in his class in 1939.